Social Media

 1. Fibre- Fruits and Veggies

-2. Carbohydrate – (pasta, potato, rice)
+2. Carbohydrates – (pasta, potato, rice)

-3. Protein – lentils, soya, meat, fish, dairy products (full fat cheese, butter etc)
+3. Protein – lentils, soya, meat, fish, dairy products (full-fat cheese, butter etc)

-Temperature of food: You can expose your baby to a variety of temperatures so that it makes feeding easier in the long run.
-Cold foods are great during teething.
-When heating food be careful about not creating hot spots.
 This can usually happen if you heat food via a microwave.
 Once heated, let the food cool for a few minutes and stir it so that the heat is evenly distributed.
 Don’t forget to test the temperature on your wrist before you serve it to your baby.

 How do you know if your baby is eating enough solid food?